pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     :raises ValueError: This is raised if ``len(tag) < min_tag_length`` or the ``initialization_vector`` is too short.

-    :raises NotImplementedError: This is raised if the version of the OpenSSL backend used is 1.0.1 or earlier.

     An example of securely encrypting and decrypting data with ``AES`` in the ``GCM`` mode looks like: